robins/sqlancer_wiki/GSoC-2024-Ideas.md

 * **Required skills**: Strong Java skills are essential and experience with using Git as well as basic SQL knowledge is expected
 * **Expected size**: Either 175 or 350 hour
 * **Difficulty**: Easy
+* **Expected outcomes**: Updating support for most of the (around 20) database systems to the latest version, and reporting any new bugs in them that are found in the process

 ## Adding Support for and Testing New Database Systems